 Saying no to them is a strong and empowering first step that will let you become the captain of your own ship (bullies like to drive their ships as well as others' — don't let them).
-She says (in the video below): "The most important thing about saying no is the following: Good people are often guilted or bullied into saying yes to many things because these bulls in the bullpens of life are trying to get people to do things for them — so they can do other things.
+She says (in the video above): "The most important thing about saying no is the following: Good people are often guilted or bullied into saying yes to many things because these bulls in the bullpens of life are trying to get people to do things for them — so they can do other things.
 By saying yes to things and being accommodating, it is robbing YOU of the time to think, perfect, and most importantly practice, which is the raw material of success."
 And that means, according to Brooke, that you should be cherrypicking what you say yes to.
 "Bullies respond to resistance, so don't say yes, say no," advises Brooke.

 Other ways to deal with bullies include not giving them ammunition to use against you; remain neutral and don't volunteer personal information.
-Don't be passive or show emotion (within reason); as Brooke says above, bullies respect resistance more than friendliness — don't bother trying to get on their good side, they will just use and betray you or not respect you.
-Don't dismiss a bully or ignore them and do your best to 'nip it in the bud' by responding calmly, but forcefully, the first time they attempt to bully you.
+Don't be passive or show emotion (within reason); as Brooke says, bullies respect resistance more than friendliness — don't bother trying to get on their good side, they will just use and betray you or not respect you.
+Don't dismiss a bully or ignore them and do your best to "nip it in the bud" by responding calmly, but forcefully, the first time they attempt to bully you.
 Keep calm, set boundaries, and keep a record of the abuse.

 "Because of fierce competition, people have become Darwinian.
 [But we should be] building teams based on love, not fear," says Brooke.
 Now only if we could convince the bullies of that idea.

 - Workplace distractions last twice as long as average task